How Effective Are Different Acne Medications?

 Perhaps one of the most well-known acne medications, benzoyl peroxide is the main active ingredient in Oxy 5 and Oxy 10 products.
 Containing benzoyl peroxide 5% and 10% respectively, oxy acne medicated gels, wipes, cleansers and creams work by reducing the bacteria that causes acne.
-They also allow the skin to become less oily.
+They also help the skin to feel less oily.

 Benzoyl peroxide products are a good choice as a first line of treatment against acne.
 They can also be used alongside other acne treatments.

 When you first start to use benzoyl peroxide, the skin can peel or become itchy or irritated.
 This is quite normal, but if it becomes severe or unbearable, speak to your doctor or pharmacist.

 Does Salicylic Acid Help Acne?